rentry/nountown-docs/docs/target-persona-affinity.md

 ![Diagram with six categories, barriers for teachers, barriers for students, connecting with students, learning outcomes, technology, school budget]({{ 'assets/images/affinity-diagram.jpg' | relative_url }})

 ### Affinity diagram: accessible text

+This is a text alternative to the affinity diagram image.
+The content is the same.

 #### Barriers for teachers
 - Cords impact teacher’s mobility
 - Classroom noise